Felinicity/tetris-tutorials/Xie stacking.md

-# How to stack like Xie
+# How to Stack Like Xie

 Hi.
 I apologize in advance for being bad at explaining things.